 All of them.
 Our certification is designed to provide the basic knowledge that we feel a Mediator should have.
 Many mediators are asked very technical questions about mediation and it processes in any of these areas.
 In essence, a Certified Mediator, by our definition, should be able to handle all three of the above areas.
 A professional certified mediator should be knowledgeable in all three areas of mediation with a general understanding of motivational psychology.

 We don’t require CEU’s for recertification.
 You pay the same amount to re-certify.
 You’d pay more on the CEU plan, however, we also don’t feel that a single course every two years satisfies the educational growth requirements.
 The learning process should be self motivated and continuous.
 Educational sources are numerous, books, trade magazines, the internet, ESPN, Discovery, The Learning Channel, and formal University courses or classes.

 It depends on where you live.
 Most North America locations take anywhere from 3 days to 5 days to arrive.
-We ship your card within 2 weeks of payment and passing of your exam.
+We ship your card within 2 weeks of full payment and passing of your exam & assignments.
 If you are overseas, most locations require an additional week to 10 days.
 If you are in a country with known mail delivery problems, it can take longer.
-Contact us by email at email@example.com for special instructions if that is the case.
+Contact us by email at firstname.lastname@example.org for special instructions if that is the case.
 The most frequent reason for delay is missing apartment number.

 Yes.
 The payment option provides Certification Card & Certificate by Priority mail.

 You can pay for your certification by clicking here or visiting https://fs24.formsite.com/Nacmoh/form1/secure_index.html

 If you are paying for your employees, please let us know by email who you are paying for.
 We will send the login information for testing for each employee to you or the email address you designate.
 We will then mail cards to the address entered on the test form or a central address that you specify in your email to us with their names.
 You can still pay by any of the methods available.
 Our email address is email@example.com